Set up monitoring before your Proxmox host melts down at 2am.

 Alerts Configured But Nothing Happens

-- Yellow = Pending (condition met, waiting for “for” duration)
+- Yellow = pending (waiting for “for” duration)

 Permission Denied / 403 Errors from Proxmox API

-# On Proxmox host pveum user permission list grafana-user@pve # Should show "PVEAuditor" role on path "/" # If not, go back to Step 4 and fix itToken got nuked somehow (happens after Proxmox updates sometimes)
+# On Proxmox host pveum user permission list grafana-user@pve # Should show "PVEAuditor" role on path "/" -

 Monitoring Metrics